Campus Safety: (573) 875-7315 or (573) 219-0212

-As part of the college's emergency preparedness plans, we are asking that our families and students develop a family and personal emergency plan.
-Taking the time as a family to prepare for an emergency situation can reduce the anxiety you experience.
-Suggestions adapted from recommendations by Carnegie Mellon University, Cornell University and the American Red Cross are provided.
+As part of the College's emergency preparedness plans, we encourage our students and families to develop a family and personal emergency plan.
+Taking the time to prepare for an emergency situation can reduce anxiety and improve the outcome.
+The suggestions below are adapted from recommendations by Carnegie Mellon University, Cornell University and the American Red Cross.

 - Disaster strikes and no one is at home.
 How do you find each other?

 - Disaster strikes and confines you to one location.
 Basic services may not be available.
 What family and community resources do you need to be aware of at a time like this?

 - Disaster strikes and you need to quickly leave.
 Where do you go?
 How do you get there?
 What do you take?